Distortion Bounds for Source Broadcast Problems: Wyner-Ziv Source Broadcast: Source Broadcast with Side Information

-If consider $Z_{[1:K]}$ to be transmitted from sender to the receivers over a virtual broadcast channel $p_{Z_{[1:K]}|S}$, and define $X'=(S,X)$ and $Y'_{k}=(Z_{k},Y_{k}),1\le k\le K$, then the Wyner-Ziv source broadcast problem is equivalent to the problem of sending $p_{S}$ over $p_{Y'_{[1:K]}|X'}$ with $S$ restricted to be the input of subchannel $p_{Z_{[1:K]}|S}$.
-Hence Wyner-Ziv source broadcast problem could be considered as the problem of (uncoded) systematic source-channel coding.
-If set $x'\left(v_{[1:N]},s\right)=\left(s,x\left(v_{[1:N]},s\right)\right)$, then from Theorem \ref{thm:AdmissibleRegion-GBC}, we obtain the following inner bound for such systematic source-channel coding problem.
-It is therefore also an inner bound for the Wyner-Ziv source broadcast problem.
+If consider $S$ and $Z_{[1:K]}$ as the input and outputs of a virtual broadcast channel $p_{Z_{[1:K]}|S}$, then the Wyner-Ziv source broadcast problem with the encoding function $x^{n}(s^{n})$ is equivalent to the source broadcast problem of sending $S$ over $p_{Z_{[1:K]}|S}p_{Y_{[1:K]}|X}$ with the encoding function $(s^{n},x^{n}(s^{n}))$.
+Correspondingly, the Wyner-Ziv source broadcast system can be considered as a (uncoded) systematic source-channel coding system.
+Hence by setting the symbol-by-symbol function as $\left(s,x\left(v_{[1:N]},s\right)\right)$, from Theorem \ref{thm:AdmissibleRegion-GBC}, we obtain the following inner bound for the Wyner-Ziv source broadcast problem.